 What are the Summer Health Hazards?

-Dr. Rajesh Upadhyay, President, Association of Physicians India and Senior Consultant & Head, Department of Gastroenterology, Max Super Specialty Hospital, New Delhi, bacteria such as salmonella, E. coli, and campylobacter are found in contaminated food and thrive in a combination of high temperatures and humidity.
-“Food poisoning and water borne diseases occur when people consume contaminated food/drink items causing symptoms of diarrhea and nausea,” he says.
-Dr. Upadhyay recommends avoiding street food and non-sealed cold drinks during summer to avoid food poisoning.
+Dr. Rajesh Upadhyay, President, Association of Physicians India and Senior Consultant & Head, Department of Gastroenterology, Max Super Specialty Hospital, New Delhi, said that bacteria such as salmonella, E. coli, and Campylobacter are found in contaminated food and thrive in a combination of high temperatures and humidity.
+“Food poisoning and water-borne diseases occur when people consume contaminated food/drink items causing symptoms of diarrhea and nausea,” he says.
+Dr. Upadhyay recommends avoiding street food and non-sealed cold drinks during the summer can prevent food poisoning.
 Meat should be thoroughly cooked before consuming.
 Remember to refrigerate vegetable and meat products separately.

 Heat and humidity can cause bacteria and fungi to grow in the ear causing ear infections.
-Hence special care and attention is required for keeping ear infections at bay.
+Hence, special care and attention are required for keeping ear infections at bay.
 Do not stick a cotton swab or other objects to clean the ear.

 Summer heralds the leisure months of vacation and rest.
 Ensure you take preventative measures to avoid the common health dangers by taking extra precautions during the hot, scorching summer days to remain healthy and active.

 - India’s Food and Water Security - (http://www.futuredirections.org.au/publications/food-and-water-crises/1715-india-s-food-and-water-security.html#sthash.uB6Glynd.dpuf)

 Latest Publications and Research on Summer Health HazardsCharacteristics and potential health risk of rural Tibetans' exposure to polycyclic aromatic hydrocarbons during summer period. - Published by PubMed